sustrik/libdill/man/go_mem.md

 # DESCRIPTION

-This construct launches a coroutine on a user-supplied stack.
-The stack has no guard page and stack overflow will result in overwriting memory.
+This construct launches a coroutine on a user-supplied stack.The stack has no guard page and stack overflow will result inoverwriting memory.

 **expression**: Expression to evaluate as a coroutine.